Rally puts Padres back in playoffs for 1st time in 14 years - WHIZ News

 The loss by Seattle also locked up an American League playoff berth for the New York Yankees.

-The Padres added on with Jurickson’s Profar RBI single and an error by second baseman Dylan Moore.
+The Padres, who made six trades right before the Aug.
+31 deadline to add to the core built by general manager A.J.
+Preller, added on with Jurickson Profar’s RBI single and an error by second baseman Dylan Moore.

 The Padres last reached the playoffs in 2006, when they won the NL West for the second straight season and were eliminated by the St. Louis Cardinals for the second consecutive year.

 It’s been so long since the Padres played in the postseason that two members of that team, closer Trevor Hoffman and catcher Mike Piazza, are in the Hall of Fame.
-One of that team’s outfielders, Dave Roberts, is in his fifth season managing the rival Los Angeles Dodgers.
+One of the outfielders, Dave Roberts, is in his fifth season managing the rival Los Angeles Dodgers.

+The Padres are 0-3 in the postseason at Petco Park, where they’ll host a wild-card series.
+They haven’t won a playoff series since beating Atlanta in the 1998 NLCS before being swept by the New York Yankees in the World Series.

 San Diego took a 3-1 lead on a 430-foot, three-run homer by Wil Myers, their longest-tenured player, into the shrubs in front of the batter’s eye in straightaway center field.